-More detailed information on cluster headaches such as what helps during an attack is available at gesundheitsinformation.de.
+More detailed information on what helps during an attack is available at gesundheitsinformation.de.

 What is everyday life like with cluster headaches?

-A diagnosis and the knowledge that there are effective treatments for cluster headaches often brings some relief.
+A diagnosis and the knowledge that there are effective treatments for cluster headaches often bring some relief.
 Some changes are needed depending on the treatment.
-For example, people may have to learn how to live with an oxygen mask or how to inject drugs themselves.
+For example, people may have to learn how to live with an oxygen mask or how to inject themselves with medication.

 - Gemeinsamer Bundesausschuss (G-BA).
 Tragende Gründe zum Beschluss des Gemeinsamen Bundesausschusses über die Änderung der Arzneimittel-Richtlinie (AM-RL): Anlage VI - Off-Label-Use Verapamil zur Prophylaxe des Clusterkopfschmerzes.
-08.2012.
-Aufgerufen am 18.05.2020.
+2012.

 - Hacke W (Ed).
 Neurologie.
 Springer: Berlin 2016.

 - Hoffmann J, May A. Diagnosis, pathophysiology, and management of cluster headache.
 Lancet Neurol 2018; 17(1): 75-83. doi: 10.1016/S1474-4422(17)30405-2.